olewhalehunter/schnoz/README.md

 # Development

+use bitwise functions such as 'hex, 'concat-bits or 'octet->u16 from schnoz.lisp to distribute and pack bit values from packet buffers and adress representations

+SQL records in database are compatible with other statistical analysis platforms such as R or any capable of connecting to the sql server

 tools such as wireshark can be used to develop packet formats and data byte by byte for schnoz datagram parsing and network capabilities

-use bitwise functions such as 'concat-bits or 'octet->u16 from schnoz.lisp to distribute and pack bit values from packet buffers

-SQL records in database are compatible with other statistical analysis platforms such as R or any capable of connecting to the sql server